 It took a few months to get there, but we finally gave FootGolf a whirl during the last week of summer break.
 Just like regular golf, you can reserve a tee time in advance, but we just headed over there and took the first slot available about 25 minutes later.
 While we waited to hit the White Course, which is set up for FootGolf as well as regular golf, we went over the “goals” of the game.
 Basically, it’s just like golf, but instead of using golf clubs to drive a golf ball down a course and into a small hole, you kick a soccer ball and aim for a 21″ hole.
 And the “tee” in FootGolf is about a five-foot space between two orange markers in the grass.

 East Potomac Park FootGolf is located at 972 Ohio Drive SW near Hains Point.
 Tee times are available anytime Monday – Thursday that golf is open, and after 2pm Friday – Sunday.
 Cost is $20/player.
-And plan to reward yourselves after with a bite at the Potomac Grille.
+And plan to reward yourselves after with a bite at the Potomac Grille right there.

 With the mercury rising (this week, anyway), it seemed like a good time to highlight an outdoor locale.
 Hains Point is one I keep in my back pocket for days when we just want to hang outside and let the kids run around in a pretty, peaceful setting.